chadc1050/chadc1050/README.md

 ## Hey There!

-My name is Chad Cotton, I am Backend Developer working at American Fidelity in Oklahoma City, OK.
+My name is Chad Cotton, I am a Software Engineer working at American Fidelity in Oklahoma City, OK.

 ## My Stack